drachenfels-de/http-static/README.md

 # About

 Simple HTTP server to serve static files.

-This is the one and only purpose.
+* This is the one and only purpose.
-Don't use this for production.
+* Don't use it for production.

 ## Build